BaderLab/GenAnT/5-AssignGeneSymbols/README.md

 mv reference_proteins.faa protein_seqs
 ```

-Run OrthoFinder on protein sequences. `-t` and `-a` both specify the number of threads for different processes (sequence search and analysis respectively), `-o` specifies the name of the output directory, `-f` points to the folder of protein sequences.
+Now run OrthoFinder on protein sequences. `-t` and `-a` both specify the number of threads for different processes (sequence search and analysis respectively), `-o` specifies the name of the output directory, `-f` points to the folder of protein sequences.

 ```
 orthofinder -t number_of_threads -a number_of_threads -o orthofinder -f protein_seqs